Mesquite Resident Walks Away A Millionaire After Texas Lottery Scratch Ticket Win

 MESQUITE (CBSDFW.COM) — There is another addition to the North Texas millionaire’s club.
 A person in Mesquite has claimed a top prize of $1 million in the Texas Lottery scratch ticket game Million Dollar Loteria.

-The ticket was purchased at the Elmer’s convenience store, located at 2101 South Riverfront Boulevard in Dallas.READ MORE: Workers In Texas And Other States Pushing Back Against Hospitals Requiring COVID-19 Vaccines
+The ticket was purchased at the Elmer’s convenience store, located at 2101 South Riverfront Boulevard in Dallas.READ MORE: Dallas Restaurant Owner Who Served In The Army Gets Frozen Out Of COVID-19 Relief Money

-The big winner has elected to remain anonymous.READ MORE: East Texas Man Missing In Grand Canyon, Vehicle Found
+The big winner has elected to remain anonymous.READ MORE: Too Much Time In North Texas Heat Leading To More Hospitalizations

-This was the fifth of six top prizes worth $1 million to be claimed in Million Dollar Loteria.MORE NEWS: ERCOT Says 'Forced Generation Outages,' High Temps Could Spell Issues For Texas Electricity Grid; Urge Conservation
+This was the fifth of six top prizes worth $1 million to be claimed in Million Dollar Loteria.MORE NEWS: Family Battles Scarborough Renaissance Festival And Texas Law Over Sexual Assault On Fairgrounds

 The game offers more than $177.8 million in total prizes.
 The overall odds of winning any prize in the game are one in 3.27.